-A Shared Vision for Change: Women and Legislative Reform in Muslim Majority Societies (video)
+A Shared Vision for Change: Women and Legislative Reform in Muslim Majority Societies (video, English)

 Women leaders from Muslim-majority societies discuss strategies for the creation of egalitarian communities and reform of family law based on women’s capability to choose at the WLP/SAIS event, A Shared Vision for Change: Women and Legislative Reform in Muslim Majority Societies.

 Azar Nafisi moderates, first introducing the panelists as women who had refused to speak the language of the oppressor and who had rejected the route of violence opting instead for slow painstaking change of cultures and ideology by using consciousness and awakening women to their own power.

 Mahnaz Afkhami presents The Guide to Equality in the Family in the Maghreb, a book produced by activists struggling to create egalitarian societies in the Muslim world, focusing on the family laws.
 She expounded on The Guide as an advocacy tool that treats equality simultaneously as a frame of reference, an evolving social practice, and an action plan based on four strains of argument.
 A religious argument based on actual historical diversity of Muslim legal doctrines; a legal argument based on national laws; a universal law argument stemming from international human-rights law and; a sociological argument related to social change evidenced in the Maghreb countries.
 Using processes outlined in The Guide, women in Morocco advocated successfully for reforms of family laws, which included abolishing the duty of a woman to obey her husband.